General Electric F414: 2023

 By 2023, 8 units of F414 has been delivered for the development of Tejas Mk2.
 By 19 June 2023, it was reported that the Biden Administration had completed all executive approvals for the deal of co-manufacturing of F414 engines with India.
 This would now be followed by a Memorandum of Understanding (MoU) between GE and Hindustan Aeronautics Limited (HAL) and notifying the US Congress of the deal.
 The executive approvals included permissions from commerce, state and defense departments.
 This coincided with the state visit of the Indian Prime Minister Narendra Modi to Washington, D.C.
 On 22 June, the MoU was signed between GE and HAL to co-produce the engines in India.
 GE Aerospace was also reported to be working on receiving export authorization from the US Government.
 The engine has also been selected for the prototype development, testing and certification of the HAL AMCA program.

 On 28 July, the United States Department of State notified the agreement to the House of Representatives and the Senate Foreign Relations Committee.
 The agreement was approved by the United States Congress since no objection was raised by any Congressional representative or Senator.
 This marks the last clearance necessary from the legislative branch and implies that the Biden Administration could go ahead with the project.
-The programme includes technology transfer, manufacturing of jet engines in India and licensing arrangements.
+The program includes technology transfer, manufacturing of jet engines in India and licensing arrangements.
 The first batch of engines, with a high 80% ToT is to be delivered within three years of signing the contract, which is expected to be inked the same fiscal year.

 On 18 November 2023, Dr. Samir V. Kamat of Defence Research and Development Organisation announced that the United States has provided the necessary permits, opening the door for GE Aerospace and Hindustan Aeronautics Limited (HAL) to jointly produce the General Electric F414 engine in India for HAL Tejas Mark 2, HAL TEDBF and HAL AMCA.